A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere

 for $\Phi=\phi_{1,1}$ and $t_{2,2}$ (Fig.~\ref{fig:gen}a,b).
 We find that most numbers are close to unity as predicted by conformality, with a maximal deviation of $7\%$.
 We also compute the matrix element $\langle\partial^{n'}\Phi,\ell'|\Lambda^z|\partial^n\Phi,\ell\rangle$ and compare it with the value in CFT (Fig.~\ref{fig:gen}c,d).
 The agreement is good up to the second-order descendants.
 Higher descendants are subjected to larger deviations because the states receive corrections due to the irrelevant perturbations and may be mixed with states in the same symmetry sectors with similar energy.

 To confirm whether or not this point describes a genuine CFT, we study how the quality of conformal symmetry scales with system size.
 In the $(N,M)=(3,1)$ and $(4,1)$ models, the minimal cost function $Q_{\min}$ decreases rapidly as the system size increases (Fig.~\ref{fig:cost}) and shows a trend of scaling to 0 in the thermodynamic limit, indicating perfect conformal symmetry.
 In contrast, $Q_{\min}$ has little size dependence in the $(N,M)=(2,1)$ model.
-This may suggest that the nature of the conformal region of $(3,1)$ and $(4,1)$ is qualitatively different from $(2,1)$: the $(3,1)$ and $(4,1)$ models are likely to describe genuine CFTs, while the $(2,1)$ model that describes the $\SO(5)$ DQCP is likely to be pseudocritical.
+This may suggest that the nature of the conformal region of $(3,1)$ and $(4,1)$ is qualitatively different from $(2,1)$: the $(3,1)$ and $(4,1)$ models are likely to describe genuine CFTs, while the $(2,1)$ model that describes the $\SO(5)$ DQCP is likely to be pseudocritical, although due to the size limit of our calculation, it is difficult to rule out the possibilities that $(3,1)$ and $(4,1)$ models could be pseudocritical or the $(2,1)$ model could be geniunely critical at the current stage.

 We add that for the case of $N=2M$, the model has an extra particle-hole symmetry in the UV, and it becomes the parity symmetry of the CFT in the IR~\cite{Zhou2024SO5}, so one would naturally expect the parity symmetry to be broken in the CFT if $N\neq 2M$.
 Nevertheless, to conclude if this is true, one needs to examine the existence of parity-odd structures in the CFT correlators of spinning operators, \textit{e.g.}, three-point correlators of conserved current $\langle J^\mu J^\nu J^\rho\rangle$.
 We leave this for future exploration.